 "The VU University Amsterdam stands for high quality, fundamental, innovative and socially oriented research… In the area of social service, the Vrije Universiteit is a university that places teaching and research at the service of a society centred on sustainability."
 Faculties include: Arts; Dentistry; Economics and Business Administration; Human Movement Sciences; Earth and Life Sciences; Law; Medicine; Psychology and Education; Sciences; Social Sciences; Theology; and Philosophy.

 "Wageningen University wishes to develop and disseminate the scientific knowledge needed to sustainably supply society's demand for sufficient, healthy food and a good environment for humans, animals and plants."
 Chair groups are in: Agrotechnology and Food Sciences; Animal Sciences; Social Sciences; Environmental Sciences; and Plant Sciences.

 14. Delft University of Technology (www.tudelft.nl)

 "Founded in 1842, Delft University of Technology is the oldest, largest, and most comprehensive technical university in The Netherlands.
 With over 13,000 students and 2,100 scientists (including 200 professors), it is an establishment of both national importance and significant international standing."
 With 13,000 students, TU Delft has faculties in Aerospace Engineering; Applied Sciences; Architecture; Civil Engineering and Geosciences; Design, Engineering and Production; Electrical Engineering, Mathematics and Computer Sciences; Technology, Policy and Management.

-Dutch Universities/Hogescholen (Universities of Professional Education)
+Dutch Universities/Hogescholen (Universities of Applied Sciences)

 Other research universities in the Netherlands are: